Upgrade your PM skills with top-selling authors

 3. Superbosses: How Exceptional Leaders Master the Flow of Talent by Sydney Finkelstein

 Superbosses are people who know how to form a team and manage it successfully.
-They also know how to organize the processes in a company so that they are transparent and logical.
-Superbosses shares inspiring accounts of the best managers in various industries such as IT, sport, and fashion.
+They also know how to organize the processes in a company, so that they are transparent and logical.
+Superbosses shares inspiring accounts of the best managers in various industries such as IT, sports, and fashion.

 2. The Ideal Executive by Ichak Kalderon Adizes